Usagimimi/zigbeebox/README.md

 ![render5](graphics/render5.jpg)

 ## Features
+* Zigbee 3.0 capable SoC with external antenna connector and RF amplifier frontend
 * Use mostly THT and superior SMD components to allow soldering by hand with average tools
-* PCB dimensions are designed to fit in a cheap metal enclosure
+* PCB dimensions are designed to fit in a cheap metal enclosure for better shielding
 * Avoid dongle-style layout to assist final placement away from any interference

-## Technical details
+* Mounted with convenient USB Type-C receptacle, detach & orientation sensing
+* Plug & play firmware flashing on the J-Link compatible 20pin IDC header
+* Indicator LEDs for power, allow join mode, ZNP activity (RF traffic)
+* Self-regenerating polyfuse protection for USB host & device

+*Since the pcb applies a considerable amount of copper under the CC2538+CC2592 module, it is highly recommended to use the IPEX connector and connect an external antenna, even without metal enclosure.*

 ## PCB BOM
 The following components are needed to assemble the coordinator.